 Matthew Stafford doesn't practice Wednesday, status iffy for Rams' Week 9 game

-The Los Angeles Rams would love for Matthew Stafford to be in the lineup Sunday.
+The Los Angeles Rams would love for Matthew Stafford to be on the field Sunday.
 They're also going to be smart about their quarterback's health.

 Stafford did not practice Wednesday due to a thumb injury.
 That's a sign Stafford won't play Sunday at the Green Bay Packers.
-The Rams have a bye in Week 10, which would give Stafford an extra week off.
+The Rams have a bye in Week 10, which would give Stafford an extra week to recover.

 If Stafford can't start, Brett Rypien seems to be next in line.
 Rypien started three games for the Denver Broncos between 2020-22.
 Rypien joined the Rams this offseason.